-Congratulations to dr. Jurgitas Tuitaitė after successfully defending her doctoral thesis ”Professional Identity Formation in Medical Students Patient and Doctoral Educational Interaction Applying Narrative Medicine” (scientific supervisor – Prof. Dr. Vilma Žydžiūnaitė (Vytautas Magnus University, Social Sciences, Education, S 007), and after acquiring doctoral degree in education.
+Congratulations to dr. Jurgitas Tuitaitė after successfully defending her doctoral thesis ”Professional Identity Formation in Medical Students Patient and Doctoral Educational Interaction Applying Narrative Medicine” (scientific supervisor – prof. Dr. Vilma Žydžiūnaitė (Vytautas Magnus University, Social Sciences, Education, S 007), and after acquiring doctoral degree in social sciences(educology).

-The dissertation is available at the National Libraries of Vytautas Magnus University, Klaipėda University, Mykolas Romeris University, Vilnius University, and Lithuania.
+The dissertation is available at the National Libraries of Vytautas Magnus University, Klaipėda University, Mykolas Romeris University, Vilnius University, and Martnas Mazvydas library.

 The dissertation is available at: 11 Studentų Str.
 Academy, Kaunas district.